dialmaster/DockTUI/README.md

 - **Right-click** to copy selection
 - **Filter box** to search logs in real-time
 - **Auto-follow** checkbox to toggle automatic scrolling
+- **Mark Log Position** - Add timestamped markers to track important events

+### Volume Management

+DockTUI displays volumes in a table format showing:
+- Volume name and driver
+- Usage status (in-use or available)
+- Container count and names using each volume

+Volumes in use are shown first and cannot be removed.
+The status bar shows detailed information about which containers are using the selected volume.

 ## Configuration